 But when it comes to Jesus of Nazareth, it's not so simple.
 He had the credentials to back up his claim.
 He said, "Even though you do not believe me, believe the evidence of the miracles, that you may learn and understand that the Father is in Me, and I am in the Father."16

-His moral character aligned with his claims.
-The quality of his life was such that he was able to challenge his enemies with the question, "Can any of you prove me guilty of sin?"17 He was met by silence, even though he addressed those who would have liked to point out a flaw in his character.
+Jesus' moral character aligned with his claims.
+The quality of his life was such that he was able to challenge his enemies with the question, "Can any of you prove me guilty of sin?"17 His enemies could offer no response.
+They were silent.

 We read of Jesus being tempted by Satan, but we never hear of a confession of sin on his part.
 He never asked for forgiveness, though he told his followers to do so.

-This lack of any sense of moral failure on Jesus' part is astonishing in view of the fact that it is completely contrary to the experience of the saints and mystics throughout the ages.
+This lack of any sense of moral failure on Jesus' part is astonishing since it is completely contrary to the experience of the saints and mystics throughout the ages.
 The closer men and women draw to God, the more overwhelmed they are with their own failure, corruption, and shortcomings.
-The closer one is to a shining light, the more he realizes his need of a bath.
+The closer one is to a shining light, the more he realizes his need for a bath.

 It is also striking that John, Paul, and Peter, all of whom were trained from earliest childhood to believe in the universality of sin, all spoke of the sinlessness of Christ: "He committed no sin, and no deceit was found in his mouth."18